Project

 When the command finishes delete or modify the files normally.

-Updated by Daniel Curtis about 11 years ago
+DC Updated by Daniel Curtis over 12 years ago Actions #2

 Some attributes include: